thaihangchung7/thaihangchung7.github.io/_notes/DUNE.md

 The data collected is sent to the FELIX board which communicates with the host server via PCIe.

 ### The FELIX Board
-Originally developed for the LHC ATLAS experiment, the FPGA based FELIX Board is a "Front Link eXchange" readout data acquisition board.
+Originally developed for the LHC ATLAS experiment, the FPGA based FELIX Board is a "FrontEnd Link eXchange" readout data acquisition board.
 Installed on a Wupper compatitable motherboard, the board communicates to the host computer via a PCI-E 16x slot.

+In the context of ProtoDUNE, each FELIX board is linked to one APA streaming 10x 1GB/s readouts

 The FELIX board can be configured to support two modes, GBT (Gigabit Transceiver) or FULL (full bandwidth).
 In the context of DUNE, the FELIX board will be operating in FULL mode which supports a line transmission rate of 9.6GB/s.